Mia Yim: Personal life

 On February 11, 2021, Bell got engaged to fellow professional wrestler Keith Lee.
 The couple married on February 5, 2022.

 Other media

 As Mia Yim, she made her video game debut as a playable character in WWE 2K20.
 She also appears in WWE 2K22 as both Mia Yim and Reckoning.
+She was added to WWE 2K23 in a post launch patch (Version 1.10) alongside Candice LeRae.

 She streams on Twitch under the name "OfficialMiaYim".